 ANTIQUE RADIO: I have one of his surviving TRF radios at my QTH.
 This antique is not operational, although it is in the original wooden case, has tubes, headphones, and a cathederal speaker.
 As a child I remember walking to his house to listen to his Philco floor standing radio.
 It had the green "Magic Eye" tuning indicator.
 I was fascinated by the sounds of the jamming stations and foreign language broadcasts that filled the shortware bands.
 He eventually let me take his radio to my house so I could become a full-time SWL!

-SPECIAL CALLSIGN: To commemorate my grandfathers centenial anniversary of immigration into America in 1907, I obtained permission to operate using the callsign KØD (in the Czech language KOD means "Code").
+SPECIAL CALLSIGN: To commemorate my paternal grandfathers centenial anniversary of immigration into America in 1907, I obtained permission to operate using the callsign KØD (in the Czech language KOD means "Code").
 I used this callsign for several weeks in September of 2007.
 This included my entry into the CQWW RTTY contest during the end of that month.
 Maybe you worked me while I was using this special callsign.
 After 93 years absence, I (his grandson) returned to his homeland in the Czech Republic and visited descendants of his fathers family and the place where my grandfather was born (Milikov, CR).

 WEBSITE - HAM: I also have an amateur radio webspace at Windows Live!.
 You can download copies of my various contest Log Analyzers and other fun stuff.
 Use the following link: